mwesten/Plugin-Fancybox/README.md

 Plugin-Fancybox
 ===============

+**This version is tested with Statamic 1.8.1**
+For a working version on Statamic 1.4.2 choose the branch statamic_1.4.

 Statamic plugin that adds [Fancybox2](http://fancyapps.com/fancybox) lightbox to your images on your site.

 Make sure you read the Fancybox2 [licensing conditions](http://fancyapps.com/fancybox/#license) regarding commercial use.